Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-While Lerner fell behind a few ranks this year, the B-school still offers a strong undergraduate business program with real-world experience, either from internships, field experiences, research with faculty or study abroad.
-Lerner offers high quality programs and faculty, many majors and minors, a very personalized approach, and a unique location with close proximity to internships and industries in New York, Philadelphia and D.C.
+Lerner offers a strong undergraduate business program with real-world experience, either from internships, field experiences, research with faculty or study abroad.
+It sits in close proximity to internships and industries in New York, Philadelphia and D.C.

 The mission of the Lerner College is to deliver an inspirational education and pioneering scholarship, building an inclusive community that beneficially transforms business and society.